aspose-html/Aspose.HTML-API-References/english/net/aspose.html.rendering/device-2/lineto/_index.md

 ---
 title: Device-2.LineTo
 second_title: Aspose.HTML for .NET API Reference
-description: Device method.
+description: Device LineTo method.
 Appends a straight line segment from the current point to the point pt.
 The new current point is pt
 type: docs
 weight: 180
 url: /net/aspose.html.rendering/device-2/lineto/